 Questions to ask when you are diagnosed

 It is important to be prepared before visiting with your doctors.
-Below you will find some important questions to ask, along with helpful information.
+Below you will find some important questions to ask your doctor along with helpful information.

-Ask for copies of EVERY medical record - every radiologist report, blood test, scan - it will be useful later.
+Ask for copies of EVERY medical record: radiologist reports, blood tests, ct scans, etc., this will be useful later.
 Ask your doctors to fax or email you a copy of every result.
-If they prefer faxing documents, there are many email based fax programs available at little or no cost.
+If they prefer faxing documents, there are many email-based fax programs available at little or no cost.

 Be sure to write down all the questions you have as well.